 The National Academies Board on Higher Education and Workforce was asked to assist the recently established Gulf Research Program in its planning around education and training issues.
 A summary of the June 2014 workshop—Opportunities for the Gulf Research Program: Middle-Skilled Workforce Needs—is now available.
-View the June 2014 workshop summary.
-This workshop convened 40 thought leaders from the Gulf region’s education, employer, and policymaking communities in Tampa to facilitate a discussion of the current state of education and training pathways for preparing the region’s middle-skilled workforce and to identify perceived needs that might be addressed by the Gulf Research Program.
-Ideas from the workshop are directly applicable to the needs and conditions of the Gulf region, but it’s likely that there are training and education issues that are transferable to other regions of the country where the workforce is experiencing a transition.
+View the Workshop Summary to learn what key thought leaders from the region’s education and employer communities identified as key needs that might be addressed by the Gulf Research Program.

 Chicago Tribune: How Purdue is Reinventing the American University, August 2014